hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250915837v1-the-curious-case-of-visual-grounding-different-effects-for-speech-an.md

 ---
 layout: default
-title: The Curious Case of Visual Grounding: Different Effects for Speech- and Text-based Language Encoders
+title: "The Curious Case of Visual Grounding: Different Effects for Speech- and Text-based Language Encoders"
 ---

 # The Curious Case of Visual Grounding: Different Effects for Speech- and Text-based Language Encoders